PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   trusting it.
 Separate from the schema-FD-aware analysis the FD closure currently implements.  *Deferred ; revisit only with a clearly-motivated use case.*

+## TID / BID propagation follow-ups

+The TID / BID propagation roadmap shipped in full on the `safe_queries` branch with one exception, deliberately deferred for the tradeoff described below.

+- **`UNION ALL` of compatible BID legs (was "Slice E").**  The classifier reports OPAQUE on a `UNION ALL` whose legs are BID under the same block-key column at the same target-list position, and the CTAS lineage hook propagates that as no metadata recorded for the derived relation.
+This is correct (no false TID / BID classifications), just a missed optimisation.

+  *Why not implemented.* A row from leg A and a row from leg B with the same block-key value are independent (different source relations), not mutually exclusive, so the union is not BID under the natural key.
+Recovering BID-ness would require synthesising a composite block-key column `(leg_id, k)` and surfacing it on the derived relation -- which changes the user-visible schema in a non-obvious way (the user wrote `CREATE TABLE t AS SELECT k FROM bid_a UNION ALL SELECT k FROM bid_b` and would end up with a table whose schema has a column they didn't ask for).
+The tradeoff between automatic BID coverage and surprising-column injection didn't favour the synthesis path.

+  *Two future paths.*

+  1. **Disjoint-range certification** : when the legs' block-key value ranges are provably disjoint (e.g., a leg with `WHERE k < 100` UNION ALL with another with `WHERE k >= 100`), the natural `k` column suffices as the block key and no synthesis is needed.
+The CTAS hook could be taught to recognise such patterns, possibly via the same `safe_is_var_const_equality`-style detector the disjoint-constant self-join pass in :cfile:`src/safe_query.c` uses.  ~100-150 LOC, no schema impact.
+  2. **Opt-in synthesis via a GUC** :
+     `provsql.synthesize_union_leg_id = off` by default ; `on`
+     adds `__provsql_leg_id` to derived tables that would otherwise miss the BID promotion.
+Documented as an advanced option ;
+     only fires when the user requests it.  ~200-300 LOC including parse-tree surgery for the new column and the composite block-key recording on the worker side.